cosmos/cosmos-sdk/CONTRIBUTING.md

 off of that release.

-In order to alleviate the burden for a single person to have to cherry-pick and handle merge conflicts of all desired backporting PRs to a point release, we instead maintain a living SRU branch, where all desired features and bug fixes are merged into as separate PRs.
+In order to alleviate the burden for a single person to have to cherry-pick and handle merge conflicts of all desired backporting PRs to a point release, we instead maintain a living backport branch, where all desired features and bug fixes are merged into as separate PRs.

 Example: